PeterMyer/Byte-RecipeReader/README.md

 Users are able to upload and save multiple images with a simple upload form.
 All user uploaded images are saved to an [Amazon AWS S3 bucket](https://aws.amazon.com/s3/).

 #### Image Cropping and Sectioning
-Once saved, users have the option of cropping their images to fit closer to the text and into multiple selections.
+Once saved, users have the option of identifying sections of their recipe such and ingredients and instructions.
 This feature is provided as an answer to challenges regarding OCR recipe section identification that will be discussed further in the Tesseract section.

 Cropping is implemented with [Cropper.js](https://fengyuanchen.github.io/cropperjs/) with react implementation via [react-cropper.js](https://github.com/react-cropper/react-cropper).
-Once submitted cropped images are saved to S3 as a new image upload, leaving the original intact in case the user needs multiple selections from the same source.

-#### Recipe Construction
-A recipe that has been sectioned into several independent images will eventually need to be reconstructed back into something akin to its original form.
-In order to address this issue Byte uses an organizable drag-and-drop feature for image selection .

-From the 'Create Recipe' page users are provided a drag-and-drop selection, implemented with [react-dnd](https://react-dnd.github.io/react-dnd/about) of their saved images to construct their recipe, with drop targets for both Instructions and Ingredients.
-Images are processed from left to right in their respective drop zones.

-The seperate drop targets allow Byte to understand what methods it should use to process each image.
-The left to right processing ensures the outputs will be in the appropriate order, which is especially important for the instruction steps.

 ### Retrieving Image Text
 #### Tesseract